-I’ve been involved in a long and very profitable conversation with some old friends who have left the Christian faith and are now practicing Torahism (also known as the Hebrew Roots Movement).
-The reason I’ve been engaging with this religious movement is that I’ve discovered its a dangerous heresy for current believers in Christ and a malicious stumbling block for future believers.
+I’ve been involved in a long and very profitable conversation with some old friends who have left the Christian faith and are now living a “Torah-observant”* lifestyle.
+The reason I’ve been engaging with this religious movement, which I call Torahism, is that its a dangerous heresy for current believers in Christ and a malicious stumbling block for future believers.
 And those who preach Torahism are (often aggressively) trying to put the “yoke” of slavery (Acts 15:10, Gal 5:1) back around the necks of Christians who have found freedom in Christ (Col 2:16-17, Eph 3:12, 2 Cor 3:17).

 My Torah-following friends have been gracious enough to engage with me at a deep level which has really expanded my understanding of the belief system of Torahism.
 In a recent exchange, I believe we stumbled onto an important issue at the heart of our theological disagreement.
 I’ve changed my friend’s name to Justin for purposes of anonymity.
 And I’ve edited our exchange for clarity and brevity by fixing typos and removing tangential comments.